HashanTG/aws-iot-smart-farm/README.md

-🌐 IoT Dashboard with AWS Integration
+# IoT Dashboard with AWS Integration🌐
 📌 Overview

 This project is a real-time IoT monitoring dashboard integrated with AWS IoT Core for device connectivity, AWS SNS for SMS & Email alerts, and a user management system for secure access.